reinteractive-open/installfest_guides/source/guides/installfest41/testing_the_blog.md

 rails generate rspec:model post rails g rspec:model comment
 ```

+Tip: `rails g` is the short version of this command, and can be used anytime you would use `rails generate`

 Normally if you generate a Rails entity like a controller or model then this will automatically create a spec for you, but since we've already got a bunch of code that isn't tested we have to manually generate a spec to test our comment model.